 Check Processing Time

-Processing time (the time it takes for a payment to reflect in your account) can vary between merchant processing services.
+Processing time (the time it takes for a payment to reflect in your account) can vary between processing these services.

 Long processing times can impact cash flow and liquidity, so it is a good idea to compare the average processing times between providers.